 - Adherence to all applicable privacy laws and departmental policies.

 - Adhere to dress code and wear provided identification badge.

-For more information or to make a request, contact the EMS Operations Manager.
+For more information or to make a request, contact the EMS Systems & Chief Data Officer.

 * This should not be construed as an entitlement to or guarantee of a ride-along.
 The EMS Director, Deputy Director, and Operations Manager reserve the right to reject a request for sufficient reason and at their discretion, abort a ride-along in progress, or may restrict rider activities beyond those stipulated in policy.